tobyhodges/lesson-sprint-recommendations/during.md

   to sprint participants by making use of threaded conversations.
   This will allow contributors to focus on their chosen task unless involved in a conversation directly relevant to them.
-- **Prep breakout rooms for small group discussion and co-working between check-ins.**
+- **Prepare breakout rooms for small group discussion and co-working between check-ins.**
   Open a small number of break out rooms for sprint participants to use during working sessions.
   This allows the participants to self-organize if they need to discuss something they are working on or co-work on a particular task.
   In Zoom, select the option to "Let participants choose room".